gavinsmod/gavinsextensiblemod/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request about: Suggest an idea for this project labels: 'question, enhancement' assignees: 'GT3CH1'
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

 ---

-## What is your idea?

-_My very cool idea is..._

-## Additional context
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
-_Add any other context or screenshots about the feature request here._
+Add any other context or screenshots about the feature request here.